top of page

 10 Journalism Internships for High School Students

-If you are a high school student interested in pursuing journalism, adding an internship to your portfolio would be valuable for college applications.
-It is recommended since you will be able to apply concepts learned in high school in real-life situations, a skill admissions officers value in applicants.
+If you are a high school student interested in journalism, adding an internship to your resume would be valuable for college applications.
+You will be able to apply concepts learned in high school to real-life situations, a skill admissions officers value in applicants.
+We have curated a helpful list of programs and internships in journalism you can consider.
+From print media to broadcasting and even public relations, these programs explore a variety of topics.

 While some of these follow a more traditional format of an internship, others come in the form of conferences or workshops.
 However, each program on this list offers you an opportunity to work alongside journalists to gain real-world experience.